-We have two partners working in our probate department both of them are members of the Society of Trusts and Estate Practitioners and Solicitors for the Elderly and together they have more than twenty years' experience.
+The Probate Department is run by Justine Alford who is a Salaried Partner and a member of the Society of Trusts and Estate Practitioners and Solicitors for the Elderly.
+She has more than fifteen years' experience.
 More details about the people who will deal with your case can be found in the biographical section or our website.

 The stages involved with the Administration of an Estate and obtaining the Grant of Probate vary according to the circumstances.
 The most common key stages are itemised below:-